canro91/Parsinator/README.md

 Assert.AreEqual("<Author><PersonalInfo Name="Alice" /></Author>", xml);
 ```

-Please, take a look at the [Sample project](https://github.com/canro91/Parsinator/tree/master/Parsinator.Sample) to see how to parse a plain-text invoice and a GPS frame.
+Please, take a look at the [Sample project](https://github.com/canro91/Parsinator/tree/master/Parsinator.Sample) to see how to parse a plain-text invoice, a GPS frame and an ebook table of content.

 ## Installation